Can I Buy Burial Insurance For My Parents? (Quick Coverage)

 There comes a time when you start thinking about the costs that will fall to you when your parent’s health starts to decline.
-Funeral expenses can range from $8,000 – $12,000.
-This is a high cost for any family, but especially if you and your siblings are not prepared.
+Funerals can range from $8,000 – $12,000.
+This is a high cost for any family, especially if you and your siblings are not prepared.

 Burial insurance is an affordable solution to help cover these final expenses.
-However, like most life insurance, there are regulations that need to be followed when taking out a policy.
+However, like most life insurance, regulations need to be followed when taking out a policy.

 Can I Buy Burial Insurance For My Parents?

 You can purchase burial insurance for your parent, but they need to be involved.
 Your parent must be involved in the process by agreeing to the coverage and signing their name on the application.
-The child is allowed to be the payor and the beneficiary but must get the parent’s consent to take out a policy.
+The child can be the payor and the beneficiary but must get the parent’s consent to take out a policy.
 By following these steps, you can purchase burial insurance for your parents.

 Can I Buy Burial Life Insurance for Parents Over 80?